KandorApp/esprezzo-core/README.md

 # EsprezzoCore
 Esprezzo core is an implementation of the ESP P2P payment and data distribution protocol.
 This implementation offers a multichain fabric that allows for an unlimited number of application specific sidechains as well as a global cryptocurrency ledger.
 The design of the core settlement layer is a UTXO style ledger.
-The sidechains are designed specifically for high speed data delivery and ephemeral storage.
+The sidechains are designed specifically for high throughput data delivery and ephemeral storage.

 # Installation Requirements
 There are several dependencies required to run a full network node.
 They are fairly commonplace items in the Linux/Unix community and should be manageable by anyone with Sysadmin/DevOps experience.